j-richey/ounce-of-rust-docs/ounce-of-rust/_sources/design/ai-algorithms.rst.txt

 ..  [#FunAI] One of the challenges of creating AI for video games is the AI needs
         to be fun.
 An AI that picked the same square every time would not be fun!
+        See [Buckland-2004]_ for a discussion on making game AI fun.